Gunflint and Gastronomy, Yankee-style

 Below is a photograph of wine and liquor exhibits at the 1900 Paris Universal Exposition.
-As mentioned in our last post, many high quality American wines were excluded from the awards on the basis their labels infringed French “indications of origin”.
-In a word, their use of French wine or place names suggested an attempt to deceive, in the French mind.
+As mentioned in our last post, high quality American wines were excluded from the awards on the basis their labels infringed French “indications of origin”.
+In a word, the use of French wine or place names was an attempt to deceive, in the French mind.

-This is even though the bottles clearly showed the wines were from vineyards in the State of California, U.S.A.
+This is even though the bottles clearly showed the wines were from vineyards in California, United States of America.

-The image shown is from Volume 5 of the six-volume Report of the Commissioner-general for the United States to the International Universal Exposition, Paris, 1900.
-It detailed America’s role in the Exposition with a close examination of the exhibits offered and prizes won.
+The image above is in Volume 5 of the six-volume Report of the Commissioner-general for the United States to the International Universal Exposition, Paris, 1900.
+This detailed America’s participation in the Exposition with a close examination of exhibits and prizes won.

 Volume 6 contains reports by Harvey Wiley, the chief chemist of the Department of Agriculture and pure food czar, whom we profiled earlier, and L.J.
 Vance.
-Wiley had been responsible to collect and present the wine samples as part of the American agricultural exhibit.
+Wiley had been responsible to collect and present wine samples for the American agricultural exhibit.

 Leo Vance, a juror and New York-based writer, wrote a longer detailed analysis of the American exhibits, the American wine industry and the world wine industry; his account follows Wiley’s but both are well-worth reading.